Monroe County Data and Trends

 Monroe has a large and growing percent of the population enrolled in Medicaid:

-- In 2013, 22% of Monroe residents were enrolled in Medicaid, slightly above the region but below the state.
+- In 2014, 19% of Monroe residents were enrolled in Medicaid Managed Care, slightly above the region but below the state.

-Monroe saw a decline (18%) in its overall mortality rate and much larger reductions in mortality from certain diseases:
+Monroe saw a decline (15%) in its overall mortality rate from 2000 to 2014, and much larger reductions in mortality from certain diseases:

-Monroe’s rate of chlamydia infections was the highest in the region and slightly above the state, while the rate of gonorrhea infections and people living with HIV were both several times higher than for surrounding counties.
-The rate of chlamydia infections more than doubled from 2001 to 2014, while the rate of gonorrhea infections fell by half.
-The rate of people living with HIV has risen steadily and stands at 74% above the rate in 2000.
+Monroe’s rate of chlamydia infections was the highest in the region and considerably above the state, while the rate of gonorrhea infections and people living with HIV were both several times higher than for surrounding counties.
+The rate of chlamydia infections more than doubled from 2001 to 2014, while the rate of gonorrhea infections fell by 25%.
+The rate of people living with AIDS has risen steadily and is 36% above the rate in 2002.

 Median home values in Monroe have remained basically flat since 2000:

-Homes are relatively affordable in Monroe compared the state and nation:
+Homes are relatively affordable in Monroe compared to the state and nation:

 Housing has become less affordable for renters: